acjensen/radio-playlist/README.md

 # radio-playlist
-Recognizes songs from an internet radio stream and adds them to a Spotify playlist
+Create a Spotify playlist from a local radio station